Where is the best place to see platypus in the wild in Tasmania?

 This could possibly be due to the relative lack of predators compared to the mainland e.g. there are no foxes in Tasmania.

-It could also be climate based, with lower temperatures in Tasmania creating higher energy requirements i.e. extended foraging
+It could also be climate based, with lower temperatures in Tasmania creating higher energy requirements, leading to extended foraging.

-Some Tassie platypuses forage throughout the day, others forage throughout the night.
+We’ve observed that while some Tassie platypuses forage throughout the day, others forage throughout the night.
 Some are in sync with the cycle of the moon, others seemingly ignore it.
 Some come and go like clockwork every day, others not.
-And their schedule can change at any time!
+And a platypus’s schedule can change at any time!

 Basically, with the exception of a hot Summer’s day, any time of the day is a good time of day to see a platypus in Tasmania.